Robyn Magalit Rodriguez

 Director of Research

-Roy Taggueg is a graduate student at UC Davis in the Department of Sociology.
+Roy Taggueg is a PhD Candidate at UC Davis in the Department of Sociology.
 After receiving his Bachelor's Degree in Psychology and Social Behavior from the University of California, Irvine (UCI), he worked for the UCI Office of Research.
 As an Analyst for the Institutional Review Board he developed an expertise on human ethics in research.
 In 2016, he was honored as a Healthy Policy Research Scholar by the Robert Wood Johnson Foundation program.
 Health Policy Research Scholars is a national leadership program supported by the Robert Wood Johnson Foundation to build equity by investing in scholars from populations traditionally underrepresented in graduate programs whose research, connections, and leadership will inform and influence policy toward a Culture of Health.

 Director of Policy and Community Engagement

-Katherine Nasol is a PhD student within the UC Davis Cultural Studies Graduate Group, and is a Senior Policy and Research Associate with the Bulosan Center for Filipino Studies.
+Katherine Nasol is a PhD Candidate within the UC Davis Cultural Studies Graduate Group, and is a Senior Policy and Research Associate with the Bulosan Center for Filipino Studies.
 She earned her B.A. in International Relations with a minor in Comparative Studies in Race and Ethnicity at Stanford University.
 As a part of the Center's Founding Core Committee, she organized the first Filipino Community Policy Symposium in September 2018, and as result, has written policy briefs and a 2019 Policy Agenda based on the Symposium's discussions.
 Passionate about immigrant and housing justice, her research focuses broadly on labor migration and social movements within the Filipino diaspora

-Stacey Anne Baterina Salinas is currently a Cultural Studies PhD student at UC Davis, serving as the Center's oral historian and senior committee member.
+Stacey Anne Baterina Salinas is currently a Cultural Studies PhD Candidate at UC Davis, serving as the Center's oral historian and senior committee member.
 Currently, Stacey Anne is researching and recording oral histories to help document the pre-war Fil-Am women’s experience along the Central Coast that parallels the Manong Generation and how their labor established the Fil-Am pocket communities of central California.
 Always an avid teacher and mentor on her downtime, Stacey Anne currently teaches and volunteers for other Asian-American led coalitions, like Pacific Atrocities Education Camp; the Filipino American Woman Project, with similar goals of promoting and educating topics pertaining to the diverse Asian American narrative and its legacies.
 Stacey Anne Salinas is qualified as a historian under United States Secretary of Interior’s Professional Standards (as defined in 36 CFR Part 61).

 Glenn Philip Martinez Aquino